 Our Aquatics program has a lot to offer, including Swimming Merit Badge, Canoeing Merit Badge, Lifesaving Merit Badge, Rowing Merit Badge, and the BSA Lifeguard and Mile Swim programs.
 We also offer Instructional Swim and a Kayak Roll Clinic.

 This is a rigorous program that certifies a Scout to be a Lifeguard.
 Scouts are required to spend several hours a day (between 10:00am and 5:00 P.M.) in the Aquatics area.
-Physical strength, stamina, and the mental discipline to handle a great deal of written work is required.
-Bring long pants and long-sleeved button-down shirt, and shoes that can get wet for clothes inflation.
-This program is recommended only for older Scouts and strong swimmers.
-CPR Certification must be completed outside of camp for certification.
+Physical strength, stamina, and the mental disci-

-Thousands of young men have learned to swim in Lake Allen.
+All Ages Thousands of young men have learned to swim in Lake Allen.
 If your Troop has Scouts that wish to learn how to swim, or simply want to improve their technique, our staff will be available for training during the 3:30-5:30 open program session.
 Kayaking MB & Roll Clinic Required Age: 14 (Open to Leaders) Prerequisite: Swimming Merit Badge, Canoeing Merit Badge, pass the BSA Swimmers test Students will learn proper care and maintenance of equipment, flat-water and white-water paddling skills, and more advanced techniques such as the Eskimo Roll.
 To participate in the class, Scouts are required to be at least 14 years of age, have canoeing and swimming merit badges, and be physically fit.
 Personal wet suits, shorties and river shoes may be used.

 This is a challenging merit badge that requires physical strength, stamina and decision making ability.
 Scouts must bring long pants, a long-sleeved button-down shirt, and shoes that can be gotten wet.